amarradi/leafpad/README.md

 leafpad never shares your data with a server.
 Your notes remain stored locally on your device.

 ## remove your data
-leafpad remove your note completly, when you delete your note
+leafpad remove your note completely, when you delete your note

 ## features
 * leafpad allows you to create notes without prior configuration